 The strange nature of this phenomenon deepens when we consider the meaning of Ash Wednesday vis a vis the values of secular culture.
 Ash Wednesday, of course, marks the beginning of the forty-day Season of Lent.
 A period classically characterized by the increased attention to and practice of various forms of austerity whether at the direction of the Church or self-imposed, such as abstinence, fasting and whatever individuals choose to “give-up” for these forty days.
 In an increasingly secular culture that could be characterized as almost anything but austere, is obsessed with cleanliness and the avoidance of death and the signs thereof at all costs, and would ostensibly have little or nothing to do with traditional religious practices, people flock to places where they can commemorate the beginning of an ascetical season by having ashes put on them.
 What gives?
 I would suggest that this is a sign of great hope that can be unpacked by reflecting on the meaning of ashes.
-In searching out the opportunity to have ashes traced on their foreheads, or, having ashes sprinkled on their heads this year amidst the pandemic, people are recognizing several deep and interconnected truths about our situation: life is precarious, we are not all we have been created to be, and that for all the good things this world offers, it remains deeply unsatisfying.
+In searching out the opportunity to have ashes traced on their foreheads, people are recognizing several deep and interconnected truths about our situation: life is precarious, we are not all we have been created to be, and that for all the good things this world offers, it remains deeply unsatisfying.

 The precarious nature of life is something that often makes itself known in unavoidable and sometimes devastating ways.
 The death of a loved one whether expected or not is perhaps the best and most intense example of this.
 However, this quality of human life is readily seen in a multitude ways.
 Human beings are fragile creatures, experiencing changes of emotion, attitude, and health over the course of time and in many cases from minute to minute.
 These changes can either be for the worse or for the better.
 However, the vicissitudes of life that so often prompt or even demand these changes can make life deeply unsettling, especially when these changes so often seem far out of our control and come during moments of crisis (see Warren S. Brown and Brad D. Strawn, The Physical Nature of Christian Life, 76).
 The greatest minds of the Christian Tradition have attended carefully to this quality of human life asking why this is the case.
 And, knowing that it can be a difficult thing to deal with, offer encouraging words that help us to see that this can be to our benefit.
 For instance, St. Gregory of Nyssa writes: “Therefore, let no one be grieved if he sees in his nature a penchant for change.
 Changing in everything for the better, let him exchange ‘glory for glory,’ becoming greater through daily increase, ever perfecting himself, and never arriving too quickly at the limit of perfection.
 For this is truly perfection: never to stop growing towards what is better and never placing any limit on perfection” (On Perfection).
 These words from Gregory should be a source of encouragement for us especially during this Season of Lent as we strive for “daily increase” in holiness through works of fasting, almsgiving and prayer.